#695 - MATT MCCUSKER + LEMAIRE LEE

 Were you on the sideline?

-And it's scary because there's this man who's really mean to a woman sitting next to me.
+And it's scary because there's this man who was really mean to a woman sitting next to me.

-now there is a really decent chance and I mean a really really fucking decent chance this show is seen by millions and millions of people that The woman that was at your show in Gainesville is being shown this clip right now by somebody in Florida.
+Now, there is a really decent chance, and I mean a really, really fucking decent chance this show is seen by millions and millions of people that the woman that was at your show in Gainesville is being shown this clip right now by somebody.

-Why don't you say something other than an apology?
+Why don't you say something other than an well, I guess it's over now?

 How about what would you like to say to the